CmdSoda/thehunted_adn/README.md

-# Average Damage Numbers for The Hunted
+# Average Damage Numbers for "The Hunted: The Board Game"